Stress: What it does and How to cope

 3. Do something that truly makes you forget your worries and brings out that innocent child within.

-Bonus article is on body shapes, diets and the trend of how we should look and feel.
-For those who are interested in losing weight, having a balanced diet and an overall balanced life, make sure to take a look.
+If you are interested in body shapes, diets, and the trend of how we should look and feel.
 You’d be surprised to know that there is no one recipe for all.
 The answers you seek in understanding your body are within you yourself.